DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ## Fall 2025 Syllabus
 Two sections of the course meet in person:
 - **Mondays and Wednesdays 10-11:15am in Seabury N215,** School Finance Equity project (Educ 206-02, TCOnline code 3498)
 - **Mondays and Wednesdays 11:30-12:45pm in Seabury S205**, School Based Health Centers project (Educ 206-01, TCOnline code 2281)

+Contact me directly if PeopleSoft does not allow you to automatically enroll in your preferred section.

 ### Instructors
 - Professor Jack Dougherty, Trinity College, Hartford CT.
 [Email me a quick question](mailto:jack.dougherty@trincoll.edu) or [schedule a Zoom appointment on my calendar](https://jackdougherty.org).